 If your photo does not meet these requirements, or if the Board believes it is unsuitable for use on an ID card, they may refuse the photo.

 To help ensure you have a suitable photo, we encourage you to have your photo taken at your nearest Post Shop.
 There is a 25% discount for Electrical Workers who purchase a photo (either printed or electronic) at a Post Shop store.

-Photos are required to make it easier to identify you as a legitimate electrical worker.
+Photos are required to make it easier to identify you as a current and licenced Electrical Worker.
 You can also choose to have your photo available on the public register, which will help protect both you and the consumer.